 The hunting industry has grown considerably in the last two decades and Tanzania is among the leading hunting destinations in the world.

 Hunting and Forestry jointly contribute 2 to 3 % of the GDP of Tanzania.
 Given there is such commitment to the conservation and protection of the wildlife, it may be surprising to note that, unlike neighboring Kenya, hunting still occurs in Tanzania.

 However, there is in fact no contradiction, as hunting in Tanzania is part of the wildlife conservation process, as it is done in a much-planned manner.
 Counts of wildlife are taken on a regular basis and hunting licenses are issued accordingly.

 Investments in the Tanzanian Tourism Sector

-The Tanzanian Government is engaged with developing and promoting sustainable growth on the travel and tourism sector in Tanzania, in order to preserve its natural and cultural resources.
+The Tanzanian Government is engaged in developing and promoting sustainable growth in the travel and tourism sector in Tanzania, in order to preserve its natural and cultural resources.

-The Government, therefore, is focused in attracting high-income tourists whom are less likely to spoil the culture and the natural environment.
+The Government, therefore, is focused on attracting high-income tourists who are less likely to spoil the culture and the natural environment.

 Sources: Bank of Tanzania (BoT), Statista, Tanzania Immigration Department, Tanzania National Bureau of Statistics (NBS), World Bank (WB).